zbanack/shampoo/README.md

 ### SFX and Sound Toggling
 Use function `shampoo_sound_enable(bool)` to enable or disable sound effects being played via the Shampoo `sh_play_sound` function.
 You may want to tie this function call to your existing sound toggle logic.
 Or, simple bypass using this function call and directly set globalvar `SH_SOUND_ENABLED` though that is not recommended for Shampoo future-proofing.

-### Known Issues and Roadmap
-Shampoo is sold "as-is" with no guarentees of future updates, bug fixes, or support.
-However, that doesn't rule out the possibility of improvements down the road.
-Below you'll find potential patches and features should Shampoo get updated:
-- Animated images are not supported via `img` tags.
-If you wish to draw an animated graphic on a canvas, consider using the meta `onDraw` callback to draw directly ontop of the canvas.
-- Cleaner sanitization of user input
-- Non-optimal text parsing and redundant scripts
-- Decimals and exponentials are not supported in `NUMBER` types
-- More support for transparency tags.
-- More elaborate padding for elements
-- Indentation and lists
-- Smoother text rendering
-- Allowance of multiple instances of the same canvas UID to be open simultaneously
-- Expansion of text input
-- Scroll views
-- Paginators
-- Callback function parameters
-- Symbol rendering on input elements, not just body & header text

 ### Contact
 If you wish to report a bug, contact, or support the Shampoo developer, send an email to zbanack (at) gmail (dot) com or reach out on Twitter @zackbanack.